Can I get a home loan with low income?

 Reduce debt

-Debt is seen as a liability by lenders, so it’s important to work out how much debt you have and whether you can reduce it.
+Existing debt can affect how much you can borrow.
+Paying down what you can may improve your position.
 Here are some tips from the team that could help you save cash and reduce debt.

 Low income?
 We’re here to help